Abadrausar/Rubble-/rubble/Rubble Readme.txt

 ==============================================
 Changelog:
 ==============================================
+v1.5
+	NCA variable dereference syntax now allows index dereferencing a value (eg. [value index]) NCA base commands map and array changed, they no longer create a variable, they only return the new map or array NCA base commands exists and set now have multiple meanings, check NCA base docs for details NCA base command foreach now takes a map or array VALUE instead of a NAME Added the "NCASH predefs" to the base
+	Added valueinspect NCA command, very useful for debugging Added new NCA base command evalinnew, works like run but without param support Added new NCA string command trimspace, trims leading and trailing whitespace Fixed major bug with NCA arrays, appending to an array did not work Ported the following templates to Rubble+NCA:
+		BUILDING_WORKSHOP
+		BUILDING_FURNACE
+		#USES_BUILDINGS
+		REACTION
+		#USES_REACTIONS
+		#USES_TECH
+		REGISTER_ORE
+		#_REGISTERED_ORES
+		REGISTER_REACTION_CLASS
+		#_REGISTERED_REACTION_CLASSES
+		REGISTER_REACTION_PRODUCT
+		#_REGISTERED_REACTION_PRODUCTS
+	Rewrote all the item templates
+		ITEM no longer takes a class and rarity
+		ITEM_CLASS takes the place of ITEM's removed params and ITEM_RARITY
+		#USES_ITEMS now only takes one class
+	Added Notepad++ user defined language file for NCA5 and Rubble code Added source code for NCASH5, a useful debugging tool for scripts Added documentation for the NCA base language

 v1.4
 	Updated script runtime to NCA5, this may break some code as the way maps are handled is changed Updated all NCA docs to describe NCA5